On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 This is the same as in \cite{seidel-biased} but we use the $T^2$--action instead of just the $S^1$--action.
 Near the crossings, $\lambda'$ is already $T^2$--invariant, as is $\Sigma$, so $\lambda'|_\Sigma$ is a $T^2$--invariant contact form.
-Away from the crossings, we find that $Z'$ points outwards all along the torus fibers of $\Sigma$, so by averaging over the $T^2$--action we obtain a Liouville form $\lambda''$ defined in a neighborhood of $\Sigma$ that is $T^2$--invariant, and whose dual vector field $Z''$ points outwards along $\Sigma$.
+Away from the crossings, we find that $Z'$ points outwards all along the torus fibers of $\Sigma$, so by averaging over the local $T^2$--actions we obtain a Liouville form $\lambda''$ defined in a neighborhood of $\Sigma$ that is $T^2$--invariant, and whose dual vector field $Z''$ points outwards along $\Sigma$.
+(Even though the $T^2$-actions are only locally defined, they are compatible; if we average in one region, and then another region, the second averaging does not destroy invariance in the first region.)
 The desired contact form is $\alpha = \lambda''|_\Sigma$.
-The contact structure is isomorphic to the one induced by $\lambda'$, and so there is a isomorphic Liouville structure on $\overline{U}'$ whose boundary has the contact form $\alpha$.
+The contact structure is isomorphic to the one induced by $\lambda'$, and hence, just as in \cite[\S 4, Step 4]{seidel-biased}, we can find a Liouville structure on $\overline{U}'$ isomorphic to the one induced by $\lambda'$ and such that $\partial\overline{U}'$ has the contact form $\alpha$.